12 May A champion`s mind – born or trained

 Hutchinson claims that a connection between physical and mental endurance is much greater than we think, and that it’s almost impossible to have one without the other.
 In tennis, failure or giving up is mainly connected to a mental part of performance.
 Every match is a psychological challenge; the extent to which the player is able to control his/her emotion and reactions and handle stress directly affects his/her game.
 Considering the fact that pain tolerance is a great predictor of success in endurance sports, we could say the same thing for stress tolerance (mental endurance) in tennis.

-I haven’t seen any research on stress tolerance with elite tennis players, but I assume the result would be the same: they would outperform many and they would score the highest on stress tolerance when playing lots of matches on consistent basis (which equals the peak season in tennis), followed by a greater stress tolerance which leads to better tournament performance.
+I haven’t seen any research on stress tolerance with elite tennis players, but I assume the result would be the same as with swimmers: they would outperform many and they would score the highest on stress tolerance when playing lots of matches on consistent basis (which equals the peak season in tennis).
 Issues such as tanking and giving-up scenarios in tennis often start to appear when the player has longer stretches of not playing, which may indicate that a “mental muscle” regulating stress has weakened due to a lack of training!
 In other words, stress tolerance is a skill that can be trained by being periodically exposed to a high level of mental stress.

 So, what can we do about it?
 Can we really target mental endurance and stress tolerance in our coaching programmes?
 I would say that it’s certainly not an easy task, however there might be ways.
 First of all, playing more matches.
 But, in order to have that, a player needs to win, and that is something we have very little control over.
 What we can do is to adjust the level of competition so that the player has more chances to win, regardless of ranking.
 It’s also very important that we don’t avoid potential high pressure matches with our choice of tournaments.
 Another way is playing more practice matches.
 This is as close as it gets to a real match, if we approach it seriously.
 Furthermore, the level of the player`s mental engagement in all of those matches (official or practice) has to be very high.
 The player simply needs to put himself/herself out there in the battlefield, because any kind of underperformance in that sense could be a significantly limiting factor.
 “As long as tanking is an option, player’s mental improvement is stopped” (Jim Loehr).
 And finally, as seen from the text above, there is no doubt that by expanding our physical limits, we are automatically building our mental muscle.
 “The process of training expands capabilities of muscles and heart, but it also recalibrates the brain’s horizons.
 In this sense, all training is brain training, even if it doesn’t specifically target the brain.”
 (Endure 2018)